AllTrialsUSA/FSCI2017/Transparency-advocacy-toolkit.md

 * You have to ask people to do things.
 Having supporters alone does not do anything.
 Having people do things is important.
 * Enlist top level support – when advocating, show these changes are sponsored by the Vice-Chancellor, PVCs, deans and research directors and senior researchers.

-# Advocacy Tactics

-## Create SMART advocacy objectives
+# Make a plan.

-Define your campaign.
+## Define your advocacy campaign mission, vision, and strategy.
-* What do you want your campaign to achieve?
+* You have already defined your advocacy goal.
+Now define the mission, vision, and strategy.
-   * Mission: What will your project do, for whom, and why?
+  * Mission: What will your advocacy do, for whom, and why?
-   * Vision: What do you want your project to become?
+  * Vision: What do you want your campaign to become?
-   * Goal: What is the purpose of your project?
   * Strategy: How are you going to succeed?

+## Define SMART advocacy objectives.
-   * Objectives: What will you accomplish and when (see below)?
+* What will you accomplish and when?
+Objectives are the specific actions and steps that you want your decision-makers and influencers to take in support of your advocacy goal.
-* What are your campaign objectives?
+* Write 3 advocacy objectives that are needed to achieve your advocacy goal:
    * Your objectives must be:
-      * Specific: Target a specific area for improvement
+      * Specific: Target a specific area for improvement and define who will be taking action.
-      * Measurable: Quantify or at least suggest an indicator of progress
+      * Measurable: Quantify or at least suggest an indicator of progress.
-      * Achievable: "Can the measurable objective be achieved by the person?"
+      * Achievable: "Can the measurable objective be achieved by the person?".
-      * Realistic: State what results can realistically be achieved, given available resources
+      * Realistic: State what results can realistically be achieved, given available resources.
-      * Time-related: Specify when the result(s) can be achieved
+      * Time-related: Specify when the result(s) can be achieved.
 * What is your campaign scope?
    * Just as important as defining what you WILL do is defining what you WILL NOT do.
 * Deliverables